Ruwi: Airport in Ruwi

 Bait Al Falaj Airport was the first airport in Oman, fitted with limited equipment and facilities to serve as a civilian airport.
 It had a Communication Centre, a Customs Office, asphalt parking for aircraft and a maintenance shed.
-With theses modest facilities, the airport was able to play a small part in the advancement of civil aviation in Oman.
+With these modest facilities, the airport was able to play a small part in the advancement of civil aviation in Oman.
 Bait Al Falaj Airport, dating back to 1929, was nothing but a dirt track landing strip, mainly put to use for military purposes.
 It was additionally being utilized by the Petroleum Development Oman Company for its aircraft, flying between Muscat and oil exploration fields in Fahud, Qarn Al Alam and other locations.

 Today, the site of the airfield is now the centre of modern commercial and residential buildings in Ruwi.

 Commercials in Ruwi

-Ruwi high street is the main commercial street in Oman and has numerous jewelry shops, electrical shops, gift shops etc.

-Both bigger shopping complexes and smaller retail shops are located in Ruwi.
+Ruwi high street is the main commercial street in Oman and has numerous jewelry shops, electrical shops, gift shops etc. Both bigger shopping complexes and smaller retail shops are located in Ruwi.